Kareem2266/Kareem2266/README.md

 # 💫 About Me:
 Hello!
 My name is Kareem Maamoun and I am a senior at John McCrae Secondary School.
-My main passions are totally surrounded in the fields of computer science and soccer.
-Always looking forwards to the next chapter, feel free to connect!
+Currently working on web-development through the Fullstack open course!
+Also, am currently bombarded with exams, Always looking forwards to the next chapter, feel free to reach out!

 ## 🌐 Socials: